 A. U.S.-based and foreign non-profits, nongovernmental organizations (including faith-based organizations), for-profit organizations, institutions of higher education, and public international organizations (PIOs) are eligible to apply for funding under this solicitation.

 For-profit organizations are not permitted to generate profits from grant-funded activities.

 The Department of State’s Office of the Procurement Executive must provide additional approval for grants awarded to for-profit entities.

-Q. Are small businesses, as defined by the U.S. government, eligible to apply?
+Q. Are U.S. agencies able to apply?

-Q. What are the expected funding dates?
+Q. What is the minimum and maximum funding amounts?